 - This is a unique system that takes some time to get used to, so I have a feeling that some groups will struggle with their first cases.
 I’m surprised a quick tutorial case wasn’t included.

 The cases in The Sherlock Files: Elementary Entries were hit or miss for my group – one was really good, one was pretty good, and one we didn’t like – but everyone was into each case from beginning to end, which is always a good thing.
 I think this Q System has a ton of potential and I’m hoping that more cases are released in the future.

 While I do think other detective games like Sherlock Holmes Consulting Detective, Deadline, and Chronicles of Crime are better games overall, The Sherlock Files does have some advantages over them.
 It’s quicker to play, it’s arguably better at higher player counts, and there’s pretty much no chance of an alpha player taking over.

-If you like crime-solving cooperative games, I do recommend checking out The Sherlock Files: Elementary Entries.
+If you like deduction board games, I do recommend checking out The Sherlock Files: Elementary Entries.
 Even if you only end up liking two of the three cases, you will definitely feel like you got your money’s worth.

 The Sherlock Files Links

 Thanks for taking the time to read our The Sherlock Files review!

 Be sure to also take a look at our Best Co-op Board Games list and other rankings.